nodejs/node/doc/api/events.md

 Once an event has been emitted, all listeners attached to it at the time of emitting will be called in order.
-This implies that any `removeListener()` or `removeAllListeners()` will not remove listeners from currently executing `emit()`'s list of listeners, on subsequent calls to `emit()` the listeners marked for removal will not be called.
+This implies that any `removeListener()` or `removeAllListeners()` will not remove listeners from currently executing `emit()`'s list of listeners.
+On subsequent calls to `emit()` the listeners marked for removal will not be called.

 ```js